SerenTera/lfg-finder/README.md

 - `lfgfind (search1,search2,search3,...)`: Start Searches for these search terms.
 Separate out each search term with ','.
 For example, if I want to search for vhhm,mm and vs(no preference for nm or hm), I would type 'lfgfind vhhm,mm,vs'.
 - `lfgcustom (search) (max member)`: Start search for a term with customized number of members.
 If I want to search for say, a custom string that would have only 30 max members, i would type 'lfgcustom argon 30', and it will search for lfgs with argons in the message and members which is less than 30.
 - `lfgstop (string1,string2,string3,...)`: Stop searches for this search term.
 Only stops if it is previously added, and spelling must be exact.
 For example, if i want to stop searching for vhhm and mm only, leaving vs search still active, i would type 'lfgstop vhhm,mm'
 - `lfgstop`: Typing this command without arguments stops all searches for lfg immediately.
-USE THIS COMMAND once u entered a dungeon/party for now, until I implement the method to auto stop searches upon joining a party.
+Search should stop immediately on joining any party, if it does not, use this command.
 - `lfglist`: List out all the current search queries entered.

 ## Settings in index.js